bigfix/developer.bigfix.com/site/reference/types/selected-server.md

 # gateway address &lt;integer&gt; of &lt;selected server&gt; : ipv4or6 address

 During relay selection, a traceroute-like list of the hops between the client and its relay (the selected server) is recorded.
-The elements of that list is accessible through this inspector.Prior to version 8.0, this inspector returned an &lt;ipv4 address&lt; type.
+The elements of that list is accessible through this inspector.Prior to version 8.0, this inspector returned an &lt;ipv4 address&gt; type.

 # gateway address of &lt;selected server&gt; : ipv4or6 address

 During relay selection, a traceroute-like list of the hops between the client and its relay (the selected server) is recorded.
 That list is accessible through this inspector.
 However, this inspector ignores hops that don&#39;t reply.
-If you need the full list, use the &#39;full gateway address&#39; inspector.Prior to version 8.0, this inspector returned an &lt;ipv4 address&lt; type.
+If you need the full list, use the &#39;full gateway address&#39; inspector.Prior to version 8.0, this inspector returned an &lt;ipv4 address&gt; type.

 # ip address of &lt;selected server&gt; : ipv4or6 address

-The ipv4or6 address to which reports are sent.Prior to version 8.0, this inspector returned an &lt;ipv4 address&lt; type.
+The ipv4or6 address to which reports are sent.Prior to version 8.0, this inspector returned an &lt;ipv4 address&gt; type.

 # name of &lt;selected server&gt; : string